jsuarezruiz/Nova.Avalonia.UI/docs/docs/controls/particles.md

 # Particles

 The `Particles` control is a high-performance particle system for creating visual effects.
-It features object pooling, GPU-accelerated rendering, and a flexible event-driven update model.
+It features object pooling, immediate-mode rendering, and a flexible event-driven update model.

 ## Basic usage

-Add a `Particles` control and handle the `Update` event to define particle behavior.
+Add a `Particles` control and handle the `Update` event to spawn particles or adjust particle properties.
+The event runs before the built-in simulation pass; after the handler returns, the control advances lifetime, applies `Affectors`, updates positions, removes inactive particles, and redraws.

 ```xaml
 <UserControl xmlns="https://github.com/avaloniaui"